Irving Janis: His Work

 • Making a specific effort to consider how those affected by the decision will respond—especially if they are rival nations, in the case of major political choices

 At different times in our lives, we may all be part of different groups that are charged with making decisions.
 While most of us won’t be making political choices that affect entire populations, we still usually want to make the best decisions possible—large or small.
 If you frequently form a part of a group at work, in school, or in your community, learning to combat groupthink can assist you in ensuring these groups function optimally.
-Building your own communication skills, strengthening your sense of empathy, and sharpening your collaboration abilities can all be helpful to this end.
+Building your own communication skills, strengthening your sense of empathy, and honing your collaboration abilities can all be helpful to this end.

 If you’re looking to improve your interpersonal skills so you can function better in groups and other social or work settings, therapy is one option to consider.
 A therapist can help you develop these abilities so you have a toolkit to draw from when engaging with others in group scenarios, especially when you’re tasked with making crucial decisions.